-In WhalesHeaven we operate in a 2-of-2 multisig wallet, so when you participate in an auction the deal process is based on multi-signature wallets between the seller, the buyer, and our platform.
+In WhalesHeaven we operate by creating 2-of-2 threshold signature vaults, so when you participate in an offer the deal process is based on threshold signature wallets between the seller, the buyer, and our platform.
 This is to provide an extra layer of safety to ensure that all the funds you send in an exchange are protected and can only be released once you have given the approval to release them from your wallet.

 Learn more about: